 Today, EMV chip and PIN payments are proving to be an effective solution to the restaurant payment bottleneck.
 With this new technology, the restaurant payment process goes as follows.

 After the customer asks the waiter for the bill, the waiter will bring the bill to the customer’s table.
-With new hardware options, servers can bring the bill and a wireless credit card terminal to the table at the same time.
+With new hardware options, servers can bring the bill and a wireless card reader or credit card terminal to the table at the same time.

 The customer will insert their chip card into the bottom of the machine and enters their PIN.
 The customer is presented with tipping options directly on the machine, so there is no manual math required on the customer's end.
 Tipping with EMV cards is easy, the customer simply enters the tip information while they complete their payment.